Water - Enough to float the peanuts (measure how much used)

 Rinse the raw peanuts several times in water to remove debris.
 Put the peanuts into a pot.
 You can also use a crockpot.
 Add water (measure as you fill) until it reaches no more than 1" from the top of the pot.
 The peanuts will float.
 Stir the pot, and bring it to a rolling boil (turn crockpot on high).

 Taste the peanuts as they boil.
 Raw peanuts first soften as they boil.
-The salt flavor only infuses the peanuts after they soften, and the brine permeates the peanuts.
-When they are as soft as you like, turn off the burner, and let the boiled peanuts soak in the brine for several hours to saturate the peanuts with the salty flavor.
+The salt flavor only infuses the peanuts after they soften, and the brine permeates the shells.
+When they are as soft as you like turn off the burner, and let the boiled peanuts soak in the brine for several hours to saturate the peanuts with the salty flavor.